undergrad-partner-school

 Retention Rate

-The percentage of freshmen at a college or university who stay on for their second year is known as the freshman retention rate.
-That information can tell you if the majority of freshmen liked their first year enough to come back.
+The percentage of first-year students at a college or university who stay on for their second year is known as the freshman retention rate.
+Why is that metric important?
+Because it tells you if the majority of freshmen enjoyed their first year at a school enough to come back.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
 The six-year completion rate at this institution is 85%, which is considered an above-average graduation rate.